rvanbaalen/eslint-config/README.md

 }
 ```

+## Contributing

+Contributions are welcome!
+Please feel free to [open an issue](https://github.com/rvanbaalen/eslint-config/issues) or [submit a pull request](https://github.com/rvanbaalen/eslint-config/pulls).

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/rvanbaalen/eslint-config/blob/main/LICENSE) file for details.